perceval1252/Practical-Bug-Bounty/README.md

 It happens when you have a user's token, and that you send a "PUT" request, but instead of modifying your own datas, you modify another user's data (with the same token for example.)
 In burp, the extension named *authorized* can be useful to further examine the task.

+### Automated tools
+#### Free Tier
+- OWASP ZAP
+- Arachni
+- Wapiti
+- Vega
+- SqlMap
+- Skipfish

+#### Commercial
+- BurpSuite
+- Nessus
+- Acunetix
+- Appscan
+- Veracode
+- Netsparker
+- Qualys Web Application Scanning (WAS)

+Automating the process:
+1. Might be good to just click on many links on the website, so the tool can analyse it.
+Be cautions however of the fact that the tool might repeat many times the same request ==> Be careful about all POST requests...
+2. Most of times, automation is out of scope, we really have to check for the conditions of the enterprise.
+3. Findings with automation tools are pretty rare, therefore it's not worth losing too much time and effort using them (might be a 1/10 ratio).